⭐️⭐️⭐️⭐️⭐️ Top rated on TripAdvisor

 → City tour of Ohrid, North Macedonia (1-1.5 hours)

 Begin your journey at pristine Lake Ohrid, a natural gem that sets the scene for a day of cultural discovery.
 Visit the Monument of St. Naum of Ohrid, a tribute to the revered saint and a testament to the city’s spiritual heritage.
 Continue to the Monument of Saint Kliment Ohridski, honoring the legacy of the scholar and patron saint of Ohrid.
-Continue the Ohrid city tour with a visit to Church of St. Sofia, the Ancient theater of Ohrid; the St John at Kaneo church.
+Continue the Ohrid city tour with a visit to the Church of St. Sofia, the Ancient theater of Ohrid; the St John at Kaneo church.
 (Historical church with lake views), Church of Saints Clement and Panteleimon and Plaosnik (Monastery and archaeological site)

 Overnight in Ohrid, North, Macedonia